How to export the JavaScript Charts in PDF format by using base64 string?

 Description

-This article shows how to export the JavaScript Charts in PDF format by using base64 string.
+This article explains how to export the JavaScript Charts in PDF format by using base64 string.

 Solution

-The chart is an SVG-based component so, you can draw an SVG element in an HTML canvas element.
+The chart is an SVG-based component, so you can draw an SVG element in an HTML canvas element.
 This canvas element is then transformed into an image using the HTML image element.
-The resulting image is converted to a PNG or JPEG format and converted into a base64 string.
+The resulting image is converted to a PNG or JPEG format and then converted into a base64 string.

-The base64 string is then converted into a bitmap image, then open a PDF document.
+The base64 string is then converted into a bitmap image, then a PDF document is opened.
 You can set the page orientation for the opened document.
-Then add the page containing the chart image to the document.
+Then, add the page containing the chart image to the document.
 Finally, the document is saved, destroyed, and the canvas element is removed from the DOM.

 Code Snippet